Creamy Satay Tempeh Recipe

 - Olive Oil

 - Vegetables of Choice – this recipe calls for 2 cups of vegetables, any ones you love!
 I used bell peppers, onions, and kale in mine – but you can add broccoli, cauliflower, or snap peas – any you prefer!
-I like this stir fry mix, which we use often for curries and would be fantastic in this recipe.
+I like a frozen stir fry mix, which we use often for curries and would be fantastic in this recipe.

 - Grain for serving – I used brown rice, but you can also use quinoa or white rice, or even noodles!